AdobeDocs/campaign.en/help/v8/send/push.md

 1. The integration key is specific to each application.
 It links the mobile application to Adobe Campaign.

    Make sure that the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.

-   If you are using Campaign SDK, learn more in[this page](../config/push-config.md).

-   If you are using Adobe Experience Platform SDK (Data Collection), learn more in [this page](https://developer.adobe.com/client-sdks/documentation/adobe-campaign-classic/#configuration-keys){target="_blank"}
+   Learn more in [the Developer documentation](https://developer.adobe.com/client-sdks/documentation/adobe-campaign-classic/#configuration-keys){target="_blank"}

     >[!NOTE]